darius-v/state-2/Readme.md

 After composer install can be that case.
 Helped deleting vendor in host machine.
 Then vendor was deleted automatically in container.
 And running composer install.9

 TODO:

-list with states, links to view view article (show error when state is not published)
+find why apply does not change state links to view view article (show error when state is not published)

+Done:
+list with states